 Foundational life skills to build a bright, healthy life full of hope and growth

-The TAPS Young Adults Program is for 18 to 25-year-old surviving children and siblings.
-Whether you are a graduate of our Good Grief Camp or new to our TAPS family, please know you have found your tribe here.
-This program focuses on 5 Pillars of growth and healing during your grief journey.
+The TAPS Young Adults Program is for all 18 to 30-year-old military survivors.
+Whether you are a graduate of our Good Grief Camp or new to our TAPS family, we are here to help you connect with your peers as you take a journey of self-exploration through 5 Pillars of Growth and Healing.

 Learn to live authentically in your own mind, body and spirit.
 Create and maintain your life plan for mental, physical and emotional wellbeing.

 Take steps to define and gain your work identity.
 Accelerate your career growth by exploring educational and occupational opportunities.